etparr/langflow-proxy/docs/STREAMLIT_GUIDE.md

 ## Understanding the Code

-Let's break down how the Streamlit app works:
+Here are the key components of the Streamlit application:

 ### 1. Page Configuration